 Take from the comparison what you will.
 The C300 clearly has more dynamic range and can handle the snow vs. Caesar better (the advantage of having a Log mode).
 Its focus is more consistent but for the reasons I outline above I would describe the outcomes as examples of different working methods more than different results from the same working scenario.

 In How Many Breaks there are points where the snow is clipping or on the verge of it.
 That’s a negative to the 1DX Mark II’s video mode, it doesn’t have a Log codec.
 It has no headroom or recovery of highlights.
-But the flip side to that, one of the 1DX Mark II’s strengths, is it build quality.
+But the flip side to that, one of the 1DX Mark II’s strengths, is its build quality.
 It is practically waterproof.
 It handles a light to medium rain or a steady snow with ease.
 To film in the same conditions with the C300 is much harder.
-The need for a rain cover makes it more cumbersome and it makes it harder to react to or follow a subject.
+The need for a rain cover makes it more cumbersome and that makes it harder to react to or follow a subject.

 An additional note: it is helpful to have a cage for your DSLR when shooting video in conditions like this.
 It gives you more grip points and more flexibility.
 I added a Wooden Camera cage to the 1Dx Mark II when filming yesterday.
 Having a top handle made it possible to hold the camera lower as I followed Caesar and the cage’s vertical bar gave a me second point of contact when the camera was closer to eye-level.